joekleinsorge/blog/content/cv.md

 ## Education

-**Seminole State College of Florida**
+### Seminole State College of Florida

-Bachelor of Science in Information Systems Technology, minor in Cyber Security
+**Bachelor of Science in Information Systems Technology**, minor in Cyber Security
 December 2018
 3.8 GPA